Trust

 Open →Pricing methodology

 No hidden markup on the pay-as-you-go token line.
-Wallet billing is live; subscription plans are coming soon.
+Wallet billing and subscription plans are live.
 RMB conversion and channel fees are shown at checkout.

 Open →China latency benchmark

-p50 and timeout rate across Beijing, Shanghai, Shenzhen.
-Refreshed monthly.
+p50 and timeout rate across Beijing, Shanghai, Shenzhen, with the measurement date posted.

 Open →Privacy policy